The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Scenario I

 We begin with a single RF system of 53 (MHz) and the fixed RF voltage ($V_{rf}$) of 800 (kV).
-Referring to Figure~\ref{fig:singlerf-waveform}, a series of four blobs captured in a RF bucket represent the first train of microbunches that are synchronously injected into a standing RF bucket.
+Referring to Figure~\ref{fig:singlerf-waveform}, a set of four blobs captured in an RF bucket represent the first train of micro-bunches that are synchronously injected into a standing RF bucket.
 The dotted sinusoidal curve for RF voltage waveform in the background of the phase-space figure indicates the single RF harmonic and the amplitude of RF voltage.

-The single turn in the MI in terms of the average machine circumference and the revolution period can be expressed as follows:
+The single turn in the MI in terms of the average machine circumference and the revolution period can be expressed with the following relationship for use as conversion factors: